flatironinstitute/neuropixels-data-sep-2020/README.md

 ```

 Once a dataset is loaded into a SpikeInterface extractor, you can
 interact with it directly in Python.
-With the `download=False` flag,
+The data will be
-the data will be lazy-loaded from the network.
+lazy-loaded from the peer-to-peer network.

 You can create subextractors as above, and export to any of the
 [formats supported by SpikeExtractors](https://github.com/SpikeInterface/spikeextractors/tree/master/spikeextractors/extractors).